ryan-blunden/es7-module-loading-starter-kit/README.md

 ## Why I created this project.

-I teach classes on ES2015 and was frustrated with the size, complexity and scope of the current boilerplate / starter kits.
+I teach classes on ES2015 and was frustrated with the size, complexity and scope of the other current boilerplate / starter kits.

 I wanted something that would:
   - Teach someone why everything in the starter kit exists.